-Another important concepts we need before we define projection and relation join is tuple and tuple length.
+Another important concepts we need before we define project and relation join is tuple.
+Also what is a tuple's length.

 Definition 6.
 A tuple is a finite ordered list of elements.
 An n-tuple is a sequence (or ordered list) of n elements, where n is a non-negative integer.
 We call n the length of the n-tuple.